almostearthling/when-command/support/docs/install.md

 ## Windows

-The following steps can be followed on both Windows 10 and Windows 11:
+These steps can be followed on both Windows 10 and Windows 11:

 1. install **Python** using one of the official installation methods
 2. install pipx by issuing the command `py -m pip install --user pipx` in a console window: after installation launch `pipx ensurepath` from the command prompt